kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Build agent: A hosted service.
 Release agent: The developers' computers.
 - [ ] Build agent: A hosted service.
 Release agent: A hosted service.
 - [ ] Build agent: The developers' computers.
 Release agent: A hosted service.
-- [x] Build agent: A source control system.
+- [ ] Build agent: A source control system.
 Release agent: A hosted service.

 ### You have Azure Pipelines and GitHub integrated as a source code repository.
 The build pipeline has continuous integration enabled.
 You plan to trigger an automated build whenever code changes are committed to the repository.
 You need to ensure that the system will wait until a build completes before queuing another build.
 What should you implement?

 - [ ] path filters.
-- [x] batch changes.
+- [ ] batch changes.
 - [ ] scheduled builds.
 - [ ] branch filters.

 ### You manage a project in Azure DevOps.
 You need to prevent the configuration of the project from changing over time.
 Solution: Implement Continuous Assurance for the project.
 Does this meet the goal?

-- [x] Yes.
+- [ ] Yes.
 - [ ] No.

 ### You have an Azure DevOps organization named Contoso and an Azure subscription.
 The subscription contains an Azure virtual machine scale set named VMSS1 that is configured for autoscaling.
 You have a project in Azure DevOps named Project1.
 Project1 is used to build a web app named App1 and deploy App1 to VMSS1.
 You need to ensure that an email alert is generated whenever VMSS1 scales in or out.
 Solution: From Azure DevOps, configure the Service hooks settings for Project1.Does this meet the goal?

 - [ ] Yes.
-- [x] No.
+- [ ] No.

 ### You are using PowerShell to administer Azure Log Analytics workspaces.
 You need to list the available workspaces and their properties.
 How should you complete the command?

 ![Question 536](images/question536.jpg)

-- [x] Box 1: Get-AzResource.
-Box 2: ResourceType.
+- [ ] Bo  1: Get-AzResource.
+Bo  2: ResourceType.
-- [ ] Box 1: Get-AzResourceProvider.
-Box 2: ResourceGroupName.
+- [ ] Bo  1: Get-AzResourceProvider.
+Bo  2: ResourceGroupName.
-- [ ] Box 1: Get-AzResource.
-Box 2: Resourceld.
+- [ ] Bo  1: Get-AzResource.
+Bo  2: Resourceld.
-- [ ] Box 1: Get-AzResourceGroup.
-Box 2: Get-AzResource.
+- [ ] Bo  1: Get-AzResourceGroup.
+Bo  2: Get-AzResource.

 ### You have a project in Azure DevOps named Project1.
 Project! contains a pipeline that builds a container image named Image! and pushes Image1 to an Azure container registry named ACR1.
 Image! uses a base image stored in Docker Hub.
 You need to ensure that Image1 is updated automatically whenever the base image is updated.
 What should you do?

-- [x] Create and run an Azure Container Registry task.
+- [ ] Create and run an Azure Container Registry task.
 - [ ] Add a Docker Hub service connection to Azure Pipelines.
 - [ ] Enable the Azure Event Grid resource provider and subscribe to registry events.
 - [ ] Create a service hook in Project1.